San Diego Zoo Safari Park Guide

 Flightline Safari

 For an additional cost, you can experience zip lining over the Africa savanna for nearly two-thirds of a mile with breathtaking views of the herds running free in the fields below.
-You can upgrade your experience even more (at an additional cost) and get to wear a helmet with a camera to film your flight in high definition.
+You can upgrade your experience even more (at an additional cost) and wear a helmet with a camera to film your flight in high definition.

 Jungle Ropes Safari